krfkeith/bijective-goedel-numberings/READMEgoedel.txt

 To try out other examples edit Main.scala, recompile with "gcompile" and test with "grun".

-Directory "doc" contains the scaladoc generated documentation - but you will need to take a look at the source in directory "src" for any meaningful details on various algorithms.
+The directory "doc" contains the scaladoc generated documentation - but you will need to take a look at the source in directory "src" for any meaningful details on various algorithms.